almende/asimov/README.md

 ASIMOV is an open-source product, Want to contribute?
 Great!

-The contact person within Almende for development on ASIMOV is Suki van Beusekom @sukivb
+The contact person within Almende for development on ASIMOV is [Suki van Beusekom].

 ### Todo's